 Okay, hear me out.
 For the first thirty days, I decided to try 'scripting.'
 It’s basically writing about your life as if the thing you want has already happened.
 As a designer, I’m used to creating brand stories, so I figured I’d just create a 'Me in a Relationship' brand story.
 Every morning at a coffee shop on South Congress, I’d hide my journal behind my laptop so no one could see me writing things like, 'I love how we spend our Sunday mornings at the farmer's market.'

 I also dove into the 369 method.
 You write your intention three times in the morning, six times in the afternoon, and nine times at night.
 I felt like a kid in detention writing lines on a chalkboard.
-By day fifteen, my hand actually cramped.
+By mid-February, my hand actually cramped.
 It felt performative.
 It felt silly.
 But a weird thing started happening: I stopped looking for 'IPA Guy' on the apps.
 I started noticing people in the real world again because my brain was constantly looping the traits I was writing down.

 Month 2: The Visualization Wall and the 'Fuzzy' Partner Problem

 I decided I needed a tool to help bridge the gap between my journal entries and my actual imagination.
 I’d heard about soulmate sketches, and honestly, I expected it to be a total scam.
-But I tried the Soulmate Story service because it promised more than just a drawing—it included personality traits.
+But I tried the Soulmate Story service because it promised more than just a drawing — it included personality traits.
 I figured, at the very least, it would give me a visual reference for my scripting sessions.

-A Journal Entry from Week 7:
+A Journal Entry from Mid-March:

-"August 12th: Today I felt a shift.
+"Today I felt a shift.
 I wasn't looking for a 'sign' in every yellow car or feather on the sidewalk.
 I just felt... settled.
-I wrote about the way we’d handle a disagreement—with humor instead of silence.
-I used the traits from the Soulmate Story sketch to help me visualize his reaction.
+I wrote about the way we’d handle a disagreement — with humor instead of silence.
+I used the traits from the sketch to help me visualize his reaction.
 It makes him feel more real.
 Less like a ghost I'm chasing and more like a person I'm walking toward."

 Month 3: Fine-Tuning and the 'Deep Dive'